Students aged 16-18

 Students aged 19+ on full-time courses

 The fees shown, unless otherwise stated, are for the duration of the course and cover all examination and tuition fees.
-Separate, course-related fees may also be charged for materials or equipment (please see our page on specific course related costs for details of these).
+Separate, course-related fees may also be charged for materials or equipment.

 If you do not hold a level 2 qualification (e.g. 5 GCSEs at Grades A*-C/9-4) or a level 3 qualification (e.g. 2 A-Levels) and are under 23 years old, you may be able to get a substantial reduction in your fees.
 You may also be able to claim for free or discounted courses at level 1 and entry level if you’re aiming for a level 2 course, do not already a qualification at this level and are under 23 years old.
 Please see our page on financial concessions for more information on these.
 A range of payment options, including through instalments, are also available and can be discussed at application stage.

-All part-time courses (excluding work-based qualifications) where fees (including tuition, examination, registration and sundry items) are in excess of £200.00 are eligible for the Hadlow Easy Low Payments (HELP) scheme.
+All part-time courses (excluding work-based qualifications) where fees (including tuition, examination, registration and sundry items) are in excess of £200.00 are eligible for the Hadlow Easy Low Payments (H£LP) scheme.

-You will need to pay an initial proportion (25%) at the time of application to secure your place, however you can then spread the remainder over the duration of the course through equal direct debit payments, up to a maximum of six months.
+You will need to pay an initial proportion (25%) at the time of application to secure your place, however you can then spread the remainder over the duration of the course through three further equal direct debit payments (of 25%), up to a maximum of three months.
 The first of these would be taken the month that the course commences.